Yasmine Shamma

 About

-Dr Shamma is also the author of over a dozen peer-reviewed articles and interviews.
-Her essays and criticism have appeared in The Times Literary Supplement, Poetry Magazine, the American Book Review, The Review of English Studies, Jacket, Empty Mirror, and PN Review, and other publications.
-Her academic books include Spatial Poetics: Second Generation New York School Poetry (OUP, 2018), Joe Brainard's Art (editor, EUP, 2019), Migration Culture and Identity (Palgrave, 2023), and the carefully curated Conversations with the New York School (EUP, 2025).
-She is currently completing a monograph, Forms of Displacement, which attends to the shapes conversations around displacement take in literary forms, alongside the aforementioned Broken Arabic, a creative non-fiction trade book on what refugees and the displaced make of "home" when it is lost.
+Dr Shamma is also the author of over two-dozen peer-reviewed articles and interviews.
+Her essays and criticism have appeared in The Times Literary Supplement, Poetry Magazine, the American Book Review, The Review of English Studies, Jacket, Empty Mirror, PN Review, and various other publications.
+Her previous books include Spatial Poetics: Second Generation New York School Poetry (Oxford University Press, 2018), Joe Brainard's Art (editor, Edinburgh University Press, 2019), Migration Culture and Identity (Palgrave, 2023), and the carefully curated and expansive Conversations with the New York School (EUP, 2025).
+In terms of literary criticism she is also completing Forms of Displacement, which attends to the shapes conversations around displacement take in literary forms.

-In 2019 her work on refugee senses of home in displacement was awarded an international British Academy grant, which supported the curation of a digital archive on migration.
-In 2020, she was awarded a Leverhulme Research Fellowship, for her study of the refugee experience of home-making.
+Dr Shamma was the principal curator of a digital archive on migration which was awarded a British Academy grant, and following this work she was also awarded a Leverhulme Research Fellowship, for her study of the refugee experience of home-making.
 In 2021 she was awarded further grants and fellowships for her work on testimonies of displacement, including an Arts Council Grant.
-Alongside Rona Cran, she is also co-founder and co-director of the Network for New York School Studies , which is supported by a grant from the Arts and Humanities Research Council.
-She has judged several poetry prizes, and serves as a peer-reviewer for UK funding bodies.
-She often engages public audiences on the topic of migration through radio and TV interviews with the BBC.
-She also delivers invited key note speeches to international conferences from the US to Europe.
+Alongside Rona Cran, she is also co-founder of the Network for New York School Studies , which was awarded a grant from the Arts and Humanities Research Council.
+She continues to serve as peer-reviewer and judge for various international award agencies, an expert speaker on the BBC (TV and Radio), a reviewer for academic university publishers, and a speaker on contemporary poetry and or refugee and migration studies at international conferences throughout the US, UK, and Europe.

-She was awarded her PhD from the University of Oxford over a decade ago and has held fellowships at Durham University, Yale University and Emory University.
-She continues to write and think about American poetry, while focusing mostly these days on the ways in which the displaced cultivate cures for the ache for home.
+She was awarded her PhD from the University of Oxford, and her MA from Georgetown University.
+Along the way she also held fellowships at Durham University, Yale University and Emory University.
+She continues to write and think about American poetry, while focusing mostly these days on the ways in which the displaced cultivate cures for the ache for home, living gratefully in newly reclaimed senses of home with her family.

-For all writing enquiries please contact Kesia Lupo ([email protected]).
-For speaking engagements please contact here.
+For all writing enquiries please contact Nour Sallam ([email protected]).
+For speaking engagements please contact her here.

 Picture